limanweb/uuid/README.md

 	SSSSSSSS-UUUU-UAAA-EEEE-RRRRRRRRRRRR

- - `S` - 8 hex digits with seconds value of UUID generating timestamp
+ - `S` - 8 hex digits is seconds value of UUID generating timestamp
- - `U` - 5 hex digits with microseconds value of UUID generating timestamp
+ - `U` - 5 hex digits is microseconds value of UUID generating timestamp
- - `A` - 3 hex digits with custom application code
+ - `A` - 3 hex digits is custom application code
- - `E` - 4 hex digits with custom entity code
+ - `E` - 4 hex digits is custom entity code
- - `R` - 12 hex digits whith random value
+ - `R` - 12 hex digits is random value

 ### What is entity and application codes?